aws/aws-cdi-sdk/README.md

 ### AWS CDI SDK CPU usage

-When using the EFA, a user space polled mode network driver is employed.
-Each receive connection has a dedicated thread that is constantly polling the network interface for received packets and processing them when they arrive.
+When using the EFA, a user space poll mode network driver is employed.
+Each receive connection uses a thread that is dedicated to constantly polling the network interface for received packets and processing them when they arrive.
 A similar thread is used on the transmit side.
-This thread is put to sleep when no transmitted packets are awaiting acknowledgement of receipt by the receiving end.
-The CPU core dedicated to running these threads can be specified at connection creation time.
+This thread is put to sleep when no transmitted packets are awaiting acknowledgment of receipt by the receiving end.
+The thread used by the connection can be either dedicated or shared with other connections as specified at connection creation time.
+On Linux-based platforms, the CPU core dedicated to running the threads can also be specified.
+In this case, the operating system should be set up to prevent other processes from being scheduled on the cores.

+Note that when using a shared thread that contains both transmit and receive connections the thread will be constantly running in order to process the receive connections.

-General guidance is that receiving a 2160p60 stream (20736000 bytes per frame) consumes approximately 80% of a CPU core while 1080p60 requires about 20%.
+When using a thread dedicated to a single connection, general guidance is that receiving a 2160p60 stream (20736000 bytes per frame) consumes approximately 80% of a CPU core while 1080p60 requires about 20%.
 The load scales roughly linearly with the number of packets processed.
 Therefore, 2160p60 should be about four times that of 1080p60.

-Note that sharing CPU cores between connections is not currently supported.
-Each should have its own core configured and the operating system should be set up to prevent other processes from being scheduled on those cores.

-The AWS CDI SDK has other threads running besides the polling threads to perform processing, such as packetization and execution of application callback functions.
+The AWS CDI SDK has other threads running besides the poll threads to perform processing, such as packetization and execution of application callback functions.

 ### Other performance considerations